dev-ricks/BugZapperJ/README.md

 A client application is under construction that will use the RESTful API to interact with the server.
 This client will be react.js based.
+## Future Plans
+- Work on architecture documentation
+- Create a client application using React.js
+- Code the remaining microservices
+- Refactor to remove the dependencies on the Spring Framework
+- Create a client application using Angular

 ## Getting Started
 ### Microservice Bug
 Install Git<br/>
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git<br/>